Esri: Desktop GIS

-As of January 2021, the company's desktop GIS suite is ArcGIS Desktop version 10.8.1 and ArcGIS Pro 2.7.
-ArcGIS Desktop consists of several integrated applications, including ArcMap, ArcCatalog, ArcToolbox, ArcScene, ArcGlobe, and ArcGIS Pro.
-The suite's main application today is ArcGIS Pro which is slowly replacing the former main components, ArcMap, ArcCatalog and ArcToolbox.
-Collectively these applications allow users to author, analyze, map, manage, share, and publish geographic information.
+As of October 2024, the company's desktop GIS suite is ArcGIS Pro 3.3.2, with the older ArcGIS Desktop (or ArcMap) version 10.8.2 in mature support (to be fully retired in March 2026).
+The older ArcGIS Desktop consisted of several integrated applications, including ArcMap, ArcCatalog, ArcToolbox, ArcScene, and ArcGlobe.
+Esri's main desktop, or thick client, application is ArcGIS Pro which is slowly replacing the former main components of ArcGIS Desktop: ArcMap, ArcCatalog and ArcToolbox.
+Esri's desktop products allow users to author, analyze, map, manage, share, and publish geographic information.

 ArcGIS Pro was introduced in early 2015 as a modern and fully 64-bit application with integrated 2D and 3D functionality.
 The product suite is available in three levels of licensing: Basic (formerly called ArcView), Standard (formerly called ArcEditor) and Advanced (formerly called ArcInfo).
 Basic provides a basic set of GIS capabilities suitable for many GIS applications.
 Standard, at added cost, allows more extensive data editing and manipulation, including server geodatabase editing.
 Advanced, at the high end, provides full, advanced analysis and data management capabilities, including geostatistical and topological analysis tools.
 Additionally, ArcGIS is compatible with following OGC standards: WFS, WCS, GFS and various others.

 ArcGIS Explorer, ArcReader, and ArcExplorer are basic freeware applications for viewing GIS data.

 ArcGIS Desktop extensions are available, including Spatial Analyst for raster analysis, and 3D Analyst for terrain mapping and analysis.
 Other more specialized extensions are available from Esri and third parties.

 Esri's original product, ARC/INFO, was a command line GIS product available initially on minicomputers, then on UNIX workstations.
 In 1992, a GUI GIS, ArcView GIS, was introduced.
 Over time, both products were offered in Windows versions, and ArcView also as a Macintosh product.
 The names ArcView and ArcInfo were used for a while to name different levels of licensing in ArcGIS Desktop, and less often refer to these original software products.
 The Windows version of ArcGIS is now the only ArcGIS Desktop platform that is undergoing new development for future product releases.

 Server GIS

 Server GIS products provide GIS functionality and data deployed from a central environment.
 ArcGIS Server is an Internet application service, used to extend the functionality of ArcGIS Desktop software to a browser based environment.
 It is available on Solaris and Linux as well as Windows.
-ArcSDE (Spatial Database Engine) is used as a Relational database management system connector for other Esri software to store and retrieve GIS data within a commercially available database: currently, it can be used with Oracle, PostgreSQL, DB2, Informix and Microsoft SQL Server databases.
+ArcSDE (Spatial Database Engine) is used as a relational database connector for other Esri software to store and retrieve GIS data within a commercially available database: currently, it can be used with Oracle, PostgreSQL, DB2, Informix and Microsoft SQL Server databases.
 It supports its native SDE binary data format, Oracle Spatial, and ST_geometry.

 ArcIMS (Internet Mapping Server) provides browser-based access to GIS.
 As of ArcGIS 10.1, ArcIMS has been deprecated in favor of ArcGIS Server, but there are still many instances of ArcIMS (10.0 and older) in production environments.

 Other server-based products include Geoportal Server, ArcGIS Image Server and Tracking Server as well as several others.